-Within the wider scope of this project, we have commissioned Local Healthwatch to complete 20 qualitative interviews with people who have experienced a pregnancy and mental illness.
-We chose the Local Healthwatch to complete this work based on their ability to speak with people from ethnic minority groups, parents in same-sex relationships and trans parents (including transgender, non-binary, and other non-cisgender identities).
+Within the scope of our wider maternal mental health project, we have commissioned four Local Healthwatch to complete 20 qualitative interviews each with people who have experienced a pregnancy and mental illness.
+These interviews present an opportunity to focus on the maternity experiences of people from ethnic minority groups, parents in same-sex relationships and trans parents (including transgender, non-binary, and other non-cisgender identities).
+Their stories will be shared in a second phase of our findings, reporting in the coming months.